deekstone/NewYorkTimesEurisko/README.md

 npm start
 ```
 .
 The browser will now open automatically with the QRCODE shown
 .
+Make sure that your mobile phone is connected to the same network as the expo server
+.
 Tick the production radio button
 ![Tick the production radio button ](demo/gifs/productionSelected.gif)
 .
 Open the camera application on your IPhone device and scan it